aglemann/jquery-delegate/README.md

 --

 * Only intended for widgets that do not need to manipulate the DOM on creation.
 For that, better use plain old widgets.
-* Can only initialize a specific widget for a single selector.
-The current instance must be destroyed before the widget can be reinitialized for a different selector.

 How To Get Started
 --